Financial-Times/eslint-config-de-tooling/README.md

 This plugin extends [airbnb](https://www.npmjs.com/package/eslint-config-airbnb-base)'s base config, while keeping consistent with [origami](https://github.com/Financial-Times/eslint-config-origami-component)'s configuration.

-This is also intended to be used with the [prettier](https://www.npmjs.com/package/prettier) JS code formatter, and as such ignores all stylistic rules managed by prettier.

 ## Usage

 Install this package together with your application: